You already know lead magnets are essential – that’s why you want to learn how to craft the perfect one.

 - Browse online communities like Reddit or Facebook groups to see what questions people in your niche are asking.

 - Perform keyword research with tools like SEMRush to find popular search terms related to your business.
+(Check out our SEMRush review for a full discussion of how to do this.)

 - Ask your existing customers what they’re struggling with right now, by survey or talking to them in person.